SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 On this page, you can configure several aspects of the behavior of the exciter unit.
 This can be done in the following tables:

-- **Config Table**: Allows general configurationof the exciter unit.
+- **Config Table**: Allows general configuration of the exciter unit.
 - **Identification Table:** Allows the configuration of identification aspects.
 - **Precorrection Table:** Allows the configuration of precorrection parameters.
 - **SFN Delay Table**: Allows the configuration of the SFN delay.